 The Legal Department articles are not intended to serve as legal advice and are offered for educational purposes only.
 The information provided should not be used as a substitute for independent legal advice and it is not intended to address every situation that could potentially arise.
 Please be aware that laws, regulations and technical standards change over time.
 As a result, it is important to verify and update any reference or information that is provided in the article.

-1. Not recognizing that letterheads, e-mail addresses, or other public communications distributed to clients and the public are considered advertisements under California law.
+1 Not realizing that letterheads, e-mail addresses, social media, or other public communications made to clients and the public are considered advertisements under California law.

-Many therapists may be surprised to know that the law considers, among other forms of public communication, e-mail addresses, letterheads, and websites as advertisements, along with communications by means of mail, television, radio, motion picture, newspaper, book, list or directory of healing arts practitioners, business cards, and office signs.
-Believe it or not, the BBS has taken action (usually in the form of a citation) against licensees and registrants because of a misleading or deceptive e- mail address, website address, etc. For example, an LMFT was recently disciplined for using an e-mail address with the word “doc” within the address when she did not have a doctorate degree or a license to practice medicine.
-Thus, it is prudent to remember that any public communication you make, including a letterhead or an email address, must comply with the advertising requirements and not be false, fraudulent, misleading, or deceptive.
-On occasion, you may find inaccurate information about you, your license, and/or your business in a directory or mentioned on television or radio that was not approved by you.
-In these circumstances, it would be wise for you to immediately, or when reasonably practicable, correct or attempt to correct the erroneous information.
-Keeping a paper trail documenting your attempts, or the process it took you to correct inaccuracies is advisable in the event you are challenged by the BBS at a later date.
+Many therapists may be surprised to know that the law considers, among other forms of public communication, e-mail addresses, letterheads, websites, public social media pages as advertisements, along with communications by means of mail, television, radio, motion picture, newspaper, book, list or directory of healing arts practitioners, business cards, and office signs.4 Believe it or not, the BBS has taken action (usually in the form of a citation) against licensees and registrants because of a misleading or deceptive e- mail address, website address, etc. For example, an LMFT was disciplined for using an e-mail address with the word “doc” within the address when they did not have a doctorate degree or a license to practice medicine.
+Thus, it is prudent to remember that any form of public communication you make regarding your professional services must comply with the advertising requirements and not be false, fraudulent, misleading, or deceptive.
+On occasion, you may find inaccurate information about you, your license, and/or your business in a directory or on a website that was not approved by you.
+In these circumstances, it is strongly recommended for you to immediately, or when reasonably practicable, correct or attempt to correct the erroneous information.
+Keeping documentation of your attempts, or the process it took you to correct inaccuracies is advisable in the event you are questioned by the BBS.
 Your good faith efforts to correct any inaccuracies will be your best defense to any potential BBS inquiry.

-2. Advertisements for unlicensed persons that do not disclose important and relevant information required by law.
+2 Advertisements for unlicensed individuals that do not disclose important and relevant information required by law.

-The law requires advertisements for MFT Trainees, Registered Associate MFTs, and Registered Associate Professional Clinical Counselors to include certain information to ensure that the advertisements do not give the impression that the registrant or trainee has his or her own practice.
+The law requires advertisements for MFT Trainees, Registered Associate MFTs, and Registered Associate Professional Clinical Counselors to include certain information to ensure that the advertisements do not give the impression that the registrant or trainee has their own practice or are working independently.

 MFT Trainee Advertisements

-Advertisements for MFT Trainee services must include all of the following: 1) the Trainee's name; 2) he or she is a “Marriage and Family Therapist Trainee” or “MFT Trainee”; 3) the name of his or her employer or the name of the entity for which he or she volunteers; 4) that he or she is supervised by a licensed person; 5) the supervisor's license designation or abbreviation; and 6) the supervisor's license number.
+Advertisements for MFT Trainee services must include all of the following: 1) the Trainee’s name; 2) the fact that they are a “Marriage and Family Therapist Trainee” or “MFT Trainee”; 3) the name of their employer or the name of the entity for which they volunteer; 4) that they are supervised by a licensed person; 5) the supervisor’s license designation or abbreviation; and 6) the supervisor’s license number.5

 Examples of Appropriate Advertisements: